-Ask the Court Find in Your Favor because the Other Side Didn't Respond
+Ask the Court to Find in Your Favor because the Other Side Didn't Show Up

 A defendant has 30 days from the date he or she is personally served with your summons and complaint to file a written response (California Code of Civil Procedure (CCP) § 412.20(a) (3)).
 The end of the 30 days is not an automatic cut-off; the court will still accept a response from the defendant after 30 days, unless the plaintiff files a request for default.
 Once a default is entered, the defendant is no longer able to file a response or otherwise participate in the case.
 When the default is entered, you may also ask the court to enter a judgment in your favor.